ryan-haskell/druid/README.md

-# SimpleGulp
+# Druid
-A boilerplate for starting a simple project with gulp.
+A game that I will never finish.

 ### Setup
 1. Download the code from this repository.